-As a physician assistant, you can enjoy some perks like job stability and relatively high income — but it could come at a cost.
-According to data from the Physician Assistant Education Association, as of 2018, nearly a quarter (23.5%) of graduates owe six figures in student loan debt or more.
+As a physician assistant, you may enjoy job stability and a relatively high income.
+But it could come at a cost.
+According to data from the Physician Assistant Education Association (PAEA), nearly a quarter (23.5%) of graduates owe six figures in student loan debt or more.

 If you find yourself in this situation, there’s hope.
 The good news is that it’s possible to make your student loans more affordable through student loan refinancing.
 Use our guide to student loan refinancing for physician assistants to learn how.

 Note that the COVID-19 pandemic and federal relief measures have impacted many student loan borrowers.
 To learn more about your options and whether you should consider refinancing now, check out our guide.

 The cost of becoming a physician assistant

 The growth and salary associated with a career as a physician assistant are exciting.
 But physician assistants typically have the student loan debt to show for it, too.

 According to data from the Bureau of Labor Statistics, physician assistants’ median pay is $112,260 and had projected job growth of a whopping 31% from 2019 to 2029.

 Data from the End of Program Survey from the Physician Assistant Education Association, however, reveals the cost of becoming a PA.
 The survey of new PAs shows that 85.2% took out student loans to finance their graduate PA degree.
 The range of debt was between $2,000 and $273,000, with the majority (23.5%) within the $100,000 to $124,999 range.

 If you find yourself saddled with six-figures of debt from becoming a physician assistant, the interest alone can feel like a major burden.
 Student loan interest accrues daily.
 And if you have Grad PLUS loans you have the not-so-great distinction of having the highest interest rates out of all federal loans, which can make student loan refinancing for physician assistants an attractive option.

 Student loan refinancing for physician assistants